Laravel-Bangladesh/docs/requests.md

     $names = $request->input('products.*.name');

+#### Retrieving Input From The Query String

+While the `input` method retrieves values from entire request payload (including the query string), the `query` method will only retrieve values from the query string:

+    $name = $request->query('name');

+If the requested query string value data is not present, the second argument to this method will be returned:

+    $name = $request->query('name', 'Helen');

+You may call the `query` method without any arguments in order to retrieve all of the query string values as an associative array:

+    $query = $request->query();

 #### Retrieving Input Via Dynamic Properties

 You may also access user input using dynamic properties on the `Illuminate\Http\Request` instance.
 For example, if one of your application's forms contains a `name` field, you may access the value of the field like so: